-If an applicant requests a funding amount greater than the ceiling of \$500,000 as indicated in Section II of this NOFO, HHS/CDC will consider the application non-responsive, and it will not enter the review process.
-HHS/CDC will notify the applicant that the application does not meet the submission requirements.
+If an application requests a funding amount greater than the ceiling of \$750,000 for the first budget period and the total of \$3,750,000 for the 5-year period of performance as indicated in Section II of this NOFO, HHS/CDC will consider the application non-responsive, and it will not enter into the review process.
+HHS/CDC will notify the applicant that the application did not meet the submission requirements.